Take a trip down memory lane

 Do you have photographs from school?
 Maybe a sports team you played on?
 Or a special event that was a special memory?
 We would love to see them.

-Send any old photographs, together with any details you have about the photo, to copydesk.ni@jpress.co.uk and we will use as many as we can in the Star.
+Send any old photographs, together with any details you have about the photo, to copydesk.ni@jpress.co.uk and we will use as many as we can in the paper.